SrividyaSuresh/IntroductionToDataScience/README.md

 # IntroductionToDataScience
-Material designed for Certificate Course at Mount Carmel College, Bangalore, July-Aug 2022
+Material originally designed for Certificate Course at Mount Carmel College, Bangalore, July-Aug 2022

-Material will be updated after every class for further reference.
+Material updated for other courses too.